-MEASURE TYPE TDM MEASURES POINTS ACHIEVED Transit Complimentary Transit Passes for Employees 7 Information Information Marketing & informational campaign Information Information Alternative Transportation Kiosk (w/real-time display) Land Use Land Use Located within BRT Service Area TOTAL POINTS
+MEASURE TYPE TDM MEASURES POINTS ACHIEVED Transit Complimentary Transit Passes for Employees 7 Information Marketing & informational campaign 1 Information Alternative Transportation Kiosk (w/real-time display) 2 Land Use 5 TOTAL POINTS

 Pay a nominal review fee for administrative processing of the TDM application.
 Once the TDM plan is approved, building owners would be required to implement the measures specified in the plan.
 The City would monitor the implementation to ensure compliance with the plan and may set some reporting requirements.